- Symptoms of outer ear infection include swelling, redness, and pain or discomfort when touching the ear.

-An outer ear infection is an infection in the tube that connects the opening of the ear to the eardrum.
-It is medically known as otitis externa and is commonly referred to as “swimmer’s ear.”
-These outer ear infections sometimes result from exposure to moisture.
-They are common in children and young adults who spend a lot of time swimming.
-Swimmer’s ear results in nearly 2.4 million healthcare visits annually in the U.S. (CDC).
+An outer ear infection is an infection of the outer opening of the ear and the ear canal that connects the outside of the ear to the eardrum.
+It is medically known as otitis externa.
+One common type of otitis externa is referred to as “swimmer’s ear.”
+This outer ear infection often results from exposure to moisture.
+It’s common in children, teens, and adults who spend a lot of time swimming.
+Swimmer’s ear results in nearly 2.4 million healthcare visits annually in the United States.

-Swimming (or possibly even bathing or showing too frequently) can lead to an outer ear infection.
+Swimming (or possibly even bathing or showering too frequently) can lead to an outer ear infection.
 The water left inside the ear canal can become a breeding ground for bacteria.

-An infection can also occur if the thin layer of skin that lines the outer ear is ruptured.
-Intense scratching or using headphones or cotton swabs can create a rupture.
-When the layer of skin becomes damaged, it can provide a foothold for bacteria.
+An infection can also occur if the thin layer of skin that lines the ear canal is injured.
+Intense scratching, using headphones, or placing cotton swabs in your ear can damage these delicate cells.
+When the layer of skin becomes damaged and inflamed, it can provide a foothold for bacteria.

 Cerumen, or earwax, is the ear’s natural defense against infection, but constant exposure to moisture and scratching can deplete the ear of cerumen, making infections more likely.